walaj/svaba/README.md

 Attributions
 ============

-SvAbA is developed and maintained by Jeremiah Wala (jwala@broadinstitute.org) --  Rameen Berkoukhim lab -- Dana Farber Cancer Institute, Boston, MA.
+SvABA is developed and maintained by Jeremiah Wala (jwala@broadinstitute.org) --  Rameen Berkoukhim lab -- Dana Farber Cancer Institute, Boston, MA.

 This project was developed in collaboration with the Cancer Genome Analysis team at the Broad Institute.
 Particular thanks to:
 * Cheng-Zhong Zhang (Matthew Meyerson Lab)